$399 Find Cheap Flights to Shanghai

 • Taxis from both Shanghai airports have fixed rates if the distance travelled is under 3km; and metered rates for distances above this that depend on the time of day and total distance travelled.
 A trip from Shanghai Pudong International Airport to the city centre should cost around 180 YUAN (about $36) during the day and around 230 YUAN (about $46) at night.

-Top 5 airlines flying to Shanghai
+Reviews of the top 5 airlines flying to Shanghai

 See real verified KAYAK customer reviews for airlines flying to Shanghai.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Australia to Shanghai.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.